myabc/myabc.github.com/_posts/2009-11-18-getting-started-with-datamapper-merb-on-jruby.markdown

 **Note**: The next major version of Merb, 1.1, will completely replace the dependency handling mechanism described here with [Yehuda Katz's (wycats)][wycats] [Bundler][bundler].
-Its technically possible to use the Bundler with Merb 1.0.x series, but for concision, I won't elaborate on doing that here.
+It's technically possible to use the Bundler with Merb 1.0.x series, but for concision, I won't elaborate on doing that here.

 Run Merb
 --------

-Before adding in any customisatons of your own, check you're able to run the application.
+Before adding in any customisations of your own, check you're able to run the application.

 Merb is built on Rack, and Rack needs a webserver.
 Webrick is a part of the Ruby